These gluten-free Crockpot Cinnamon Biscuits are the perfect no-fuss brunch treat!

 First off, I would never in a million years have thought that baking biscuits in a crockpot would actually work.

 Secondly, I got so excited because it looked just like the version of monkey bread that my mom used to make when we were kids, and if you know anything, you know that food from one’s childhood is the best.
 Food.
 Ever.
 End of story .

 Of course, I had to try these, and I had to make them gluten-free.

-I used my usual gluten-free biscuit recipe but added just enough extra flour so that I could roll the dough into a biscuit-ish shape with my hands so that I could dunk them in the butter.
+The first time I made them, I used my gluten-free drop biscuit recipe but added just enough extra flour so that I could roll the dough into a biscuit-ish shape with my hands so that I could dunk them in the butter.

-I’m actually so impressed with the way they cooked up in the crockpot that I’m thinking of making all of our biscuits that way - at least for the rest of the summer.
-Gabriel will be happy to have biscuits and gavy for breakfast without heating up th oven.
+- I’m actually so impressed with the way they cooked up in the crockpot that I’m thinking of making all of our biscuits that way - at least for the rest of the summer.
+Gabriel will be happy to have biscuits and gravy for breakfast without heating up the oven.

 Want the printable version of this $20 plan?
 Sign up to get it WITH a complete shopping list, and meal prep instructions!